Muckle-Wells SyndromeSymptoms, Doctors, Treatments, Advances & More

 CHU Caen

-Eric Hachulla practices in Caen, France.
+Eric Hachulla practices practicing medicine in Caen, France.
 Mr. Hachulla is rated as an Elite expert by MediFind in the treatment of Muckle-Wells Syndrome.
-His top areas of expertise are Systemic Sclerosis (SSc), Scleroderma, Sjogren Syndrome, Kidney Transplant, and Lung Transplant.
+He is also highly rated in 60 other conditions, according to our data.
+His clinical expertise encompasses Systemic Sclerosis (SSc), Scleroderma, Sjogren Syndrome, Lung Transplant, and Tissue Biopsy.

-Isabelle Paut-Kone practices in Paris, France.
+Isabelle Paut-Kone practices practicing medicine in Paris, France.
 Ms. Paut-Kone is rated as an Elite expert by MediFind in the treatment of Muckle-Wells Syndrome.
-Her top areas of expertise are Mevalonate Kinase Deficiency, Muckle-Wells Syndrome, Neonatal Onset Multisystem Inflammatory Disease, Familial Cold Autoinflammatory Syndrome, and Vitrectomy.
+She is also highly rated in 34 other conditions, according to our data.
+Her clinical expertise encompasses Mevalonate Kinase Deficiency, Muckle-Wells Syndrome, Neonatal Onset Multisystem Inflammatory Disease, Familial Cold Autoinflammatory Syndrome, and Vitrectomy.

 Background: Some diseases cause chronic inflammation with intermittent flares in the body.
 These are called autoinflammatory diseases.
 They can cause fevers, rashes, ulcers, and other problems.
 Researchers want to learn more about the causes and effects of these diseases.
 They hope this will improve how the disease is managed in the future.